-FTQC with single photons and entangled photons, i.e., cluster states ^{40,41}, were proposed in the early 2000s, making photon-based platforms one of the earliest paradigms with a viable path to fault tolerance.
-The two recent demonstrations of QC advantage ^{42,43} using optical quantum information processors reflect the high level of maturity of photonic QC systems in terms of technology implementation.
+Photonic QC, conceptually different from the matter-based QC platforms mentioned above, leverages both a solid theoretical framework and mature industries (telecommunications and semiconductor).
+Two different approaches for large-scale FTQC with single photons and entangled photons, i.e., cluster states , were proposed in the early 2000s, making photon-based platforms one of the earliest paradigms with a viable path to fault tolerance.
+The two recent demonstrations of QC advantage using optical quantum information processors reflect the high level of maturity of photonic QC systems in terms of technology implementation.

-Another example of technological maturity comes from Quandela, who recently delivered44 a full-stack QC system to a European private datacentre (OVHcloud).
-This is the first time that a private company has integrated a quantum computer from a European QC provider.
-Quandela itself has also been hosting a cloud service45 since January 2023 (the first commercial proposition in the EU, second in Europe to UK-based OQC), providing access to photon-based QPUs and a simulator.
+An example of technological maturity comes which from Quandela. recently delivered the first full-stack quantum computing (QC) system to a European private datacentre (OVHcloud).
+Similarly, QuiX Quantum has partnered with AegiQ to deliver a full-stack QC system to the UK's National Quantum Computing Centre.
+This was swiftly followed by the announcement that QuiX Quantum recently partnered up with AegiQ to deliver a full-stack QC system to the National Quantum Computing Center in UK Quandela itself has also been hosting a cloud service since January 2023 (the first commercial proposition in the EU, second in Europe to UK-based OQC). providing access to photon-based QPUs and a simulator.
+QuiX Quantum's cloud service has gone live in September 2024 providing access to photon-based QPUs.

-Optical quantum computers integrate commercially available hardware technologies: optical circuits (e.g., 20 x 20 devices from QuiX Quantum), photon (qubit) generators (from Quandela), and superconducting nanowire detectors (from Single Quantum).
-These companies have already sold several hundred units to research laboratories (academic and private) worldwide.
-New opportunities for industry are also being explored.
+Optical quantum computers integrate commercially available hardware technologies: optical circuits (e.g., 20 x 20 devices from QuiX Quantum), photon (qubit) generators (from QuiX Quantum, Quandela, Aegiq or sparrow quantum), and superconducting nanowire detectors (from Single Quantum and Pixel photonics).
+These companies